asu-ke-web-services/gios-vagrant/README.md

 ## Changing the Settings

-You can change the settings for the box by updating the `Vagrantfile` located in the working directory you chose in step 2 of the above section.
+You can change the settings for the box by updating the `Vagrantfile` located in the working directory `gios-vagrant`.
 You can add new configuration or override the default configuration by editting the `Vagrantfile`.

 ### Examples: